Frequently Asked Questions

 What is a water service line and who owns it?

-A water service line is the pipe that connects a water main to an individual property.
-The portion leading from the water main to the meter is maintained by Charlotte Water.
-The portion leading from the curb stop to the water meter is maintained by the property owner.
+A water service line is the pipe that connects the water main to an individual property, delivering water to its internal plumbing.
+The portion of the water service line that leads from the water main to the meter is maintained by Charlotte Water.
+The portion that leads from the meter to the residence is maintained by the property owner.

 Does Charlotte Water have lead water service lines?

 Charlotte is a younger city and is less likely to have lead water service lines (lead lines stopped being installed in the 1980s).
-A main goal of the Lead Reduction Program is to determine if there are lead water service lines within Charlotte Water’s service area.
+A main goal of the Lead Free CLT is to determine if there are lead water service lines within Charlotte Water’s service area.

 How is Charlotte Water identifying lead water service lines and prioritizing their replacement?